 - Support students and teachers with learning across the curriculum.

 10.35am – 10.45am

 Please come and visit us on your year group day below:

 Note: Opening hours of the library can change due to events and supervision requirements.
 Please follow the guidance notices.

 The library has a well-stocked collection of classic, contemporary and award-winning fiction which is regularly refreshed.
 There are non-fiction books across a range of subjects and textbooks to support the curriculum.
 You will find popular autobiographies, comics, graphic novels and manga along with poetry and short stories for junior, teenage and adult readers.

-- Items may be renewed up to three times unless reserved by another user.
+- Items may be renewed online up to 2 times unless reserved by another user.

 - Staff can borrow up to 5 items.